Find answers to common questions

 Unclaimed prizes are kept by the lottery jurisdiction.
 If a Grand Prize goes unclaimed, the money must be returned to all lotteries in proportion to their sales for the draw run.
 The lotteries then distribute the money, based on their own jurisdiction's laws, to other lottery games or to their jurisdiction's general fund, or otherwise as required by law.

 Every jurisdiction has its own law on winners remaining anonymous.
 Some jurisdictions are required by law to provide the winner's name, city of residence, game won and prize amount to any third party that requests the information.
-Other jurisdictions allow winners to create trusts to shield their names from the public, or otherwise claim prizes anonymously.
+Some jurisdictions allow winners to claim a prize as a trust or other legal entity thus allowing some anonymity from public disclosure of their information.
 Check with your lottery to see if taking a photo of the winner is required and what its rules are on prize claims.
-Even if you keep your identity secret from the media and the public, you will have to be known to the lottery so officials can confirm you are eligible to play and win, as well as other legal requirements.
+Regardless of how a prize is claimed, the person who purchased the winning ticket must be known to the lottery so officials can confirm you are eligible to play and to comply with other legal requirements.